vbepipe/Benchmarking-AI/nanoGPT/Presentation/Presentation-Custom18-VictoryGLU.md

 # Custom18 VictoryGLU: A New Benchmark in Activation Performance

 We evaluated five activation functions across multiple model depths, measuring training and validation loss under early stopping.
-The results demonstrate that **Custom18 VictoryGLU** (referred to as **`CustomActivationByVinayak`** in source code mentioned below) is the superior choice, securing the best validation loss, consistently beats SwiGLU in 4/4 tested depths (Shallow, Medium, and Deep).
+The results demonstrate that **Custom18 VictoryGLU** (referred to as **`CustomActivationByVinayak`** in source code mentioned below) is the superior choice, securing the best validation loss in 3 of 4 model configurations, and **consistently outperforms SwiGLU** in 4/4 tested depths (Shallow, Medium, and Deep).

 ---